elizabethjm/covidcampus/README.md

 Within 24 hours, the other students should write a long format blog post that addresses the specific discussion questions, and ALSO proposes questions of their own, at least one for each source they read.
 Over the next few days, students should return and comment on the new discussion questions for at least two of their fellow classmates.

-Collaborative Digital Student Projects
+<b>Collaborative Digital Student Projects

-Co-Curation on Storymaps
+Co-Curation on Storymaps</b>
 Example from Sara Cooper, ℅ 2020: https://storymaps.arcgis.com/stories/5421952371854ae9b5ecf9db4c3045bd (Sara made all the 3D models of pyramids that you see in this project as part of ANTH 246 Glyphs to Bytes, but students can use already available 3D models too)

 Online platforms: